l7mp/mc-wan/README.md

 could use further service-mesh functionality *inside the clusters* as well.

-We assume that the EW gateway pods are labeled with `app.kubernetes.io/name: gateway` or whatever the implementation we choose use for this purpose.
-We note that WANPolicy resources do not appear explicitly in any of the gateway pipelines; these resources are purely virtual and the only reason is (1) for the user to be able to indicate the WAN policy in service imports and exports and (2) to drive the selection of the destination port in the egress gateway pipeline.
+We assume that the EW gateway pods are labeled with `app.kubernetes.io/name: gateway` or whatever the implementation we choose uses for this purpose.

 #### Ingress gateway pipeline